FOXO4-DRI

 - Typical Cycle

-- 5 days of treatment; effects assessed at 10 to 30 days
+- 5-day course; effects assessed from roughly 10 to 30 days

 - Categories